© 2020 Baptist Health. All Rights Reserved.

 Antihistamines.
 These medicines combat the effects of histamines, one of the most important contributors to the body's allergic response.
 Some antihistamines can cause drowsiness, so you may want to check for a nondrowsy formula.
 Antihistamines, which are available in pill, nasal-spray and liquid form, are not as effective for nasal congestion as they are for other rhinitis symptoms, such as itching, sneezing and runny nose, according to the AAAAI.

 Nasal corticosteroid sprays.
-These medicines are the strongest available for treating allergic rhinitis, according to the AAAAI.
+These medicines are the first-line treatment for allergic rhinitis, according to UpToDate.
 They help stop inflammation and may improve itching, sneezing, runny nose and congestion.

 Decongestants.
 According to the AAAAI, these medicines may help when other treatments don't ease congestion.
 Decongestants are available in pill, nasal-spray and liquid form.
-The AAAAI reports decongestant nasal sprays should not be used for long periods.
+The AAAAI reports decongestant nasal sprays should not be used for more than three or four days in a row.

-Your doctor can help you choose the treatment or treatments that are best for your symptoms.
+Your doctor can help you choose the best treatment or treatments for your symptoms.
 He or she may recommend an over-the-counter medication or advise you to take a prescription drug instead.

 Be aware that medicines for allergic rhinitis may have side effects.
 Your doctor or pharmacist can tell you what to expect.